 Mostly, multiple wash stations are followed by rinsing baths to remove any residues.
 Parts are then dried with heaters or blowers.

-Water-based cleaners are usually concentrates which are added to the water.
+Aqueous cleaning solutions are usually concentrates which are added to the water.
 They are often “soil specific”, which means the detergents/chemicals have to match the contaminants and the metal types to be cleaned.

-As soils and contaminations are emulsified and flooded off the surface which remain in the water (unless specific procedures are performed to purify the water), the quality of cleaning will mainly depend on the quality of the cleaning baths, as well as the number and quality of the rinsing baths with demineralized water.
+As soils and contaminations are emulsified and flooded off the surface which remain in the water (unless specific procedures are performed to purify the water), the effectiveness of aqueous cleaning will mainly depend on the quality of the cleaning baths, as well as the number and quality of the rinsing baths with demineralized water.

 The higher the required quality of cleaning, the investment and space requirements for the aqueous systems will increase accordingly.